FactomWyomingEntity/prosper-pool/stratum_adj.md

 # Adjusted Stratum for Pegnet

-The pool will use an adjusted form of the stratum protocol.
-The pool will use raw tcp with line based communication and json-rpc encoding.
-This will provide easy extensibility and debugging in the early days of the pool.
+The pool uses an adjusted form of the Stratum protocol.
+This uses raw tcp with line-based communication and json-rpc encoding.
+This provides easy extensibility and debugging in the early days of the pool.
 If bandwidth ever becomes a concern, alternative encoding schemes can be supported.

 Stratum can be found:
 - https://slushpool.com/help/stratum-protocol#compatibility